ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-overlays-single-site.md

 You can manually deploy edge nodes on the initial cluster for scalability, if needed.
 You can also manually deploy new edge clusters to host new Tier-1 Gateways.
 {: note}

 Tier-0 Gateways support VRF lite, which can be used if needed to support more complex topologies for isolating routing tables also at Tier-0 level.
-Refer to VMware documentation for more details on capabilities and limitations.
+See the Broadcom® documentation for more details on capabilities and limitations.
 {: note}

 ## Considerations for selecting an overlay network topology